nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 You'll only need to source the `.zshrc` since we're editing the file right now.
 It's the equivalent of quitting your terminal application and opening it up again, but `source` lets you soldier forward and setup Python.

-## Chapter 2: Installing Python and virtual environments with Anaconda
+## Chapter 2: Installing Python and virtual environments with uv

 Python is notoriously tricky to install and manage on your machine.
 [XKCD did it justice](https://xkcd.com/1987/) with this cartoon...